Skip to content

 You can run OpenCode on your phone today.
 Fastest path: install Cosyra for iOS or Cosyra for Android, sign in, and type opencode in the terminal.
 We pre-install OpenCode in an Ubuntu 24.04 x86_64 container alongside Claude Code, Codex CLI, and Gemini CLI, so none of the Termux misdetection failures apply.
 Sign up gets you 1 hour of free compute, no credit card; opt into a 10-hour, 7-day trial when you want more.

 This guide was written by the Cosyra team.
-We tested OpenCode on iPhone and Android via Cosyra in April 2026, and re-ran the Termux setup against OpenCode 0.21.x to confirm what is still broken.
-Where we make claims about OpenCode itself, they are dated 2026-04-27 and cross-checked against the anomalyco/opencode repo and the official docs.
+We tested OpenCode on iPhone and Android via Cosyra in April 2026, and re-ran the install and Termux setup against OpenCode 1.15.13 on 2026-06-04 to confirm what is still broken — those hands-on behavior notes stay dated 2026-06-04.
+We re-verified the volatile facts (version, star count, and the open Termux issues) on 2026-06-27 against the anomalyco/opencode repo and the official docs: the container tracks releases and now ships OpenCode 1.17.11, and the Termux misdetection issues are unchanged.

 What is OpenCode?

 OpenCode is the open-source AI coding agent maintained by Anomaly (the project moved from sst/opencode to anomalyco/opencode; GitHub still redirects the old URL).
-It ships under MIT, with about 149,000 stars on GitHub as of late April 2026.
+It ships under MIT, with about 180,000 stars on GitHub as of 2026-06-27.
 The codebase is mostly TypeScript with a small Rust component, distributed as prebuilt binaries via npm optionalDependencies, one binary per platform and arch combination.

 The pitch versus the closed agents is the license, the lack of vendor lock-in, and the headless server mode.
 OpenCode brokers Anthropic, OpenAI, Google, and local models behind a single TUI; opencode serve starts a headless HTTP server you can drive from an IDE plugin, a script, or (relevant here) a phone.
 The README explicitly notes you can run the server "on your computer while you drive it remotely."